-Surfshark is an interesting VPN which comes crammed with features, runs almost everywhere and has one of the best value introductory deals around.
+Surfshark is a powerful VPN which comes crammed with features, runs on almost anything, and has some of the best download speeds around.

-The network has 3,200+ servers (that's almost doubled since our last review) distributed across an impressive 160+ locations in 65 countries.
+The network has 3,200+ servers distributed across an impressive 160+ locations in 100 countries.

-There are Windows, Mac, iOS, Android and Linux apps, Chrome and Firefox extensions, and a website-unblocking Smart DNS system for games consoles, TVs and more.
+There are Windows, Mac, iOS, Android and Linux apps, plus Chrome, Firefox and even Edge extensions, and a website unblocking Smart DNS system for games consoles, smart TVs and more.

 Whatever you're using, there's no need to worry about annoying 'simultaneous connection' limits – you can install and run Surfshark on as many devices as you like.

-The service is strong on the technical essentials, including strong AES-256-GCM encryption, WireGuard, OpenVPN and IKEv2 support, Shadowsocks to help you bypass VPN blocking, a no-logs policy, and a kill switch to protect you if your connection drops.
+The service is excellent on the technical essentials, including strong AES-256-GCM encryption, WireGuard, OpenVPN and IKEv2 support, a no logs policy, and a kill switch to protect you if the VPN connection drops.

 - Want to try Surfshark?
 Check out the website here (opens in new tab)

 There's real depth here.
 Android apps can see through most VPNs by requesting your physical location, but not Surfshark – a GPS Spoofing feature enables it to return the coordinates of your chosen VPN server.

 Oh, there’s also ad and malicious URL blocking, P2P support on most servers, VPN chaining (use two servers for one hop), split tunneling, the company's own zero-knowledge DNS servers, and 24/7 support via email and live chat if anything goes wrong.

 Updates since our last review include a Pause VPN feature, which allows you to disable the VPN for a set amount of time (5, 30, 120 minutes), then automatically resume your protection.
 You could always disconnect manually, but then you must remember to reconnect – whereas if you use the Pause button, the app handles reconnection for you, so you can’t forget.